 So pay close attention to what we liked and didn’t like so that you can narrow down your choices before you read through the essential criteria for choosing a trailer hitch lock in our Buying Guide!

-- Best Overall: REESE 72783 Universal Coupler Heavy-Duty Lock
+1. Best Overall Trailer Hitch Lock: REESE 72783 Universal Coupler Heavy-Duty Lock

 We’ve chosen the REESE Towpower 72783 Universal Coupler Lock as the best overall trailer hitch lock because it scores highly on all the important metrics, including security, affordability, versatility, and ease of installation.